 House Majority Leader Stenny Hoyer expressed doubt that the U.S. military will be successful in winning the Afghanistan war during remarks to reporters today.

-What you've heard from me is a reticence on the probability of success after the investment of the most important treasure we have, and that's our manpower, our people, of course, are financial investment as well.
+What you've heard from me is a reticence on the probability of success after the investment of the most important treasure we have, and that's our manpower, our people, and of course, our financial investment as well.

-Hoyer defined success as an Afghanistan that's stable, strong enough to prevent a future basing organizing planning effort to attack America, which the Taliban clearly provided to Al Qaeda.
+Hoyer defines success as an Afghanistan that's stable, strong enough to prevent a future basing organizing planning effort to attack America, which the Taliban clearly provided to Al-Qaeda.

-So now the Democrat, second in command in the House, is out there saying Afghanistan's lost, we cannot win it.
+So, now the Democrat second in command in the House is out there saying Afghanistan's lost.

-You know, it it used to be, folks, that uh the Democrats passed around cigarettes, little flasks of uh booze, walking around money to get votes, but now they're gonna give away citizenships.
+And I mean, on the day that McCrystal has been summoned to the office to explain this Rolling Stone article, you know, it used to be, folks, that the Democrats passed around cigarettes, little flasks of booze, walking around money to get votes.

-I mean, if this rumor is true that Obama's planning a mass amnesty, I mean, this is taking walking around money and free cigarettes to a whole new level.
+I mean, if this rumor is true that Obama's planning a mass amnesty, I mean, this has taken walking around money and free cigarettes to a whole new level.

-We're from the Obama regime, and we know that you've been mistrated and you've been mischaracterized, and we want you to be citizens.
+Hi, we're from the Obama regime, and we know that you've been mistreated and you've been mischaracterized, and we want you to be citizens.

 Anybody asks you for this in Arizona, you show it to them.